z1labs/Cypher/README.md

--  **fhevm-go Library**: Cypher integrates the fhevm-go library into the go-ethereum client, a component of Arbitrum Nitro.
+-  **fhevm-go Library**: Cypher integrates the fhevm-go library into the go-ethereum client, a component of Rollup.
 This integration allows smart contracts to perform computations on encrypted data seamlessly, leveraging fully homomorphic encryption capabilities.

--  **Containerized Execution**: The modified go-ethereum client runs within a Docker container under Arbitrum Orbit's rollup.
+-  **Containerized Execution**: The modified go-ethereum client runs within a Docker container under rollup.
 This setup ensures isolated and efficient execution of Layer 3 operations, enhancing scalability and security.